MoniPar/reclaimed-treasures/README.md

 The last field in the form is an input for the payment information.
 Payments are processed by Stripe and to facilitate a payment, a user needs to input their card details into this field.
 If the details are invalid, a warning message is displayed below the payment field.

 When the user lands on the Checkout Page, a webhook is created with the user's order and information details if available.
 This is sent to Stripe which creates a payment intent for the order.
 This is beneficial for the user in case they lose connection, or something goes wrong while processing the order.
-This makes sure that their order is recorded and sent to the database for further processing and to deduct the items ordered from the inventory.
+This makes sure that their order is recorded and sent to the database for further processing.

 Users have access to their basket via the Adjust Basket button in case they decide to update the items they want to order.
 A message at the bottom reminds the user of the Grand total amount that their card will be charged.
 They can complete the order by clicking on the Complete Order button.
 Users are notified if the required fields are not filled in when they click the Complete Order button.

 <details>
-<summary>Screenshot of Checkout Page</summary>
+<summary>Click to view screenshots</summary>
 <br>

 ![Checkout Page on Desktop](docs/responsive/desktop-checkout-1024.png)